RoSchmi/PlatformIO/README.md

 which stores the data in the Cloud (Azure Storage Tables)

 ### MoteinoReadAnalogRfm69
-App for MoteinoRfm96 board or Arduino pr mini.
+App for MoteinoRfm69 board or Arduino pro mini.
 Reads analog values from three inputs, transforms voltage values to temperature values and sends values via radio transmission to an Internet Gateway (GHI FEZ Spider Board) (this is still work in rogress)